 Establish your own Daily Active User (DAU) or Monthly Active User (MAU) mobile app performance KPIs, as they will differ from one company to another.
 Once you’ve decided how your business identifies these distinct types of active users, you may experiment with various data frequencies and ranges.

 Ultimately, DAU and MAU can help you anticipate your success and business.
 If you have an increasing number of engaged and devoted users who interact and check in at many touchpoints during the day, your company is on the right path.

 5. Cost Per Action

-CPA, or cost per action, estimates the cost of a user doing an activity that results in a conversion, such as a transaction, or a sign-up, among other things.
+Cost per action (CPA) calculates the cost associated with a user taking a conversion-driven action, like making a transaction or signing up..
 Assume you had an effective $10,000 ad campaign that resulted in 500 conversions.

 $10,000 / 500 = $20